 Tara McDonnell, LCSW, RPT

 Tara is a Registered Play Therapist and specializes in working with children under six, as well as Gifted and Highly Sensitive Children and those with Sensory Processing Issues.

 Macy Oosthuizen, co-founder of the Center for Mindful Families, is a Licensed Clinical Social Worker (LCSW) and one of the few Adoption-Competent therapists that are also adoptees in the state of Florida.
-She is currently finalizing her official adoption competency certification through Rutgers University in New Jersey.
 Macy received her Bachelor’s Degree from Ithaca College and her Master’s Degree in Social Work from Florida Atlantic University.
-Macy has training in Play Therapy and specializes in Object Relations and Attachment-Based Play Therapy.
-Although her certification in Cognitive Behavioral Therapy (CBT) informs her therapeutic process overall, she approaches therapy from a collaborative perspective and will personalize treatment to help clients/families achieve their therapeutic goals.
+Macy's certification in Cognitive Behavioral Therapy (CBT) informs her therapeutic process overall, she approaches therapy from a collaborative perspective and will personalize treatment to help clients/families achieve their therapeutic goals.
 Mindfulness plays an important role in all her therapeutic work.
+Macy also has training in Play Therapy and specializes in Object Relations and Attachment-Based Play Therapy.

 Macy is passionate about providing therapy to children, teens, and adults who need help navigating post-adoption issues, grief, trauma, anxiety, depression and stress from life transitions.
 Macy also specializes in working with LGBTQ+. teens and adults and has successfully worked with trans children and teens.